-There was a kindergarten in the same building as the school that was already open in Lembitu 1, in 1931.
-The current Pärnu Raeküla kindergarten was opened in 1966.
+There was a kindergarten in the same building with the school at Lembitu 1 already in 1931, the current Pärnu Raeküla kindergarten was opened in 1966.
 At that time it was called the 16th Daycare Centre of Pärnu.
 One of the two nursery groups was open around the clock.
 During the 1970's specific groups for children with speech impediments were created.
-Since 2004 there blending group for children with impediments and specific developmental disorders.
-Visiting the kindergarten's home page it is soon realised that the surrounding environment (the river, sea, Raeküla pine woods) is actively used in the learning process, and the local community is valued.
-The kindergarten has several lovely traditions such as hikes in autumn and spring, a family day in cooperation with Raeküla Old School Centre, folklore mornings, celebrating national holidays with an older folk party, and a clean-up day with parents' participation, during the first week of May.
-4. Järva Street 11a - Osvald Saulep Tea Kurvits writes in Kultuur ja Elu: "Osvald Saulep was born in Kehtna, Harjumaa in 1925.
-He remembers he was rather young when his grandfather noticed his increasing interest in drawing and taught Saulep to depict animals on the board.
+There is one blending group for children with speech impediments and specific developmental disorders since 2004.

+Visiting the kindergarten's home page it is soon revealed that the surrounding nature (the river, the sea, Raeküla pine woods) is actively used in the learning process and the local community is valued.
+The kindergarten has several lovely traditions such as hikes in autumn and spring, family day in cooperation with Raeküla Old School Centre, folklore mornings, celebrating national holidays and a folk party in the older group, clean-up day together with the parents during the first week of May.

+4. Järva Street 11a - Osvald Saulep

+Tea Kurvits writes in Kultuur ja Elu: "Osvald Saulep was born in Kehtna, Harjumaa in 1925.
+He remembers he was rather young when his grandfather took notice of his increasing interest in drawing and taught Saulep to depict animals on the board.
 During his school years Osvald was asked to show the others how to draw.
 It seems natural that Osvald later wished to study art and painting.
 His plans were cut short by the war.
 Instead of the brush Saulep picked up a gun."
-Osvald Saulep finishinf a piece of art in his home The article describes Saulep's endeavours during second World War. the his post-war studio.
-Photo by Silvi Kanošina bushwhacker's life and forced labour days.
+The article describes Saulep's endeavours during the second World War, his post-war bushwhacker's life and forced labour days.
 Kurvits continues: "After establishing a home in Pärnu, he entered Tartu Art school distance learning division in 1959.
 He graduated in 1964, receiving a diploma for painting and graphic art.
 His childhood dream had come true."